Powerlearnproject/se-assignment-day-2-git-and-github-kary-creator/README.md

   GitHub provides extensive documentation and support resources, helping users understand version control concepts and best practices.
 How Version Control Helps in Maintaining Project Integrity a.Change Tracking
 Version control systems track every change made to the codebase, allowing developers to see who made what changes and when.
 This transparency helps in accountability and      understanding the evolution of the project. b.Reversion
 If a bug is introduced or a feature doesn't work as intended, developers can easily revert to a previous stable version of the code, minimizing downtime and disruption. c.Branching and Isolation
 By using branches, developers can work on new features or bug fixes without affecting the main codebase.
 This isolation reduces the risk of introducing errors into the        production environment. d.Collaboration Management
 Version control systems manage contributions from multiple developers, ensuring that changes can be integrated smoothly.
-This helps prevent conflicting changes and maintains    code quality. e.Audit Trail
-  The complete history of changes serves as an audit trail, allowing teams to review decisions, understand the rationale behind changes, and maintain compliance with industry   standards. f.Backup and Recovery
+This helps prevent conflicting changes and maintains   code quality. e.Audit Trail he complete history of changes serves as an audit trail, allowing teams to review decisions, understand the rationale behind changes, and maintain compliance with industry   standards. f.Backup and Recovery
 Repositories serve as a backup of the project.
 If a local machine fails, the code can be recovered from the remote repository, ensuring project continuity.
 ## Describe the process of setting up a new repository on GitHub.
-What are the key steps involved, and what are some of the important decisions you need to make during this process?
+What are the key steps involved, and what are some of the important decisions you need to make during this process
-Steps to Set Up a New Repository on GitHub
 1.Sign in to GitHub
   Go to GitHub and sign in with your account.
 If you don’t have an account, you’ll need to create one.
 2.Create a New Repository